1. Home

 (2) in the analysis table

-The analysis feature can be found on the detail view of each object, by clicking on the second of the four view buttons in the upper right corner of the BriefBuilder screen.
+The analysis data can be found on the detail view page of each object, by clicking on the first of the four view buttons in the upper right corner of the BriefBuilder screen.
 This button represents a small flag.

-By clicking on a button, you can either add a value or choose a value (e.g. not feasible, ambiguous, …) depending on the input type set up in the analysis settings.
+By clicking on a button, you can either add a text or choose a value, depending on the chosen input type set up in the analysis settings.

 Analysis in a table

-The same actions can be done in the analysis overview, which can be found under the button Analysis in the navigation menu.
+The same actions can be done in the analysis overview, which can be found under the header ‘Analysis’ in the navigation menu.

-The analysis table is a great tool if you want select all requirements of the same kind at once.
-For example, all the requirements concerning room sizes, or all requirements concerning acoustics.
+The analysis table is a great tool if you want to select and edit analysis elements for all requirements of the same type at once.
+For example, all the requirements concerning usable floor area.
+See example below.

-See for short explanation below.
+For a short explanation, see below.
 A more extensive explanation can be found here.

 1. Use the Selection part to select a part of the model you want analyze (e.g. the spaces tree);

-3. Enter the analysis data in the ‘Analysis’ columns of the table (e.g. flagging a requirement as feasible or ambiguous).
+3. View, enter and modify the analysis data in the Analysis columns of the table.

 Analysis dashboard